zhandongwu-myseneca/csp451/README.md

 Steps: 1.
-Create A new Branch: Under this new branch, change some content at index.html and commit it.
+Create a new branch: Under this new branch, change some content at index.html and commit it.
 Then push the changes to the remote repository.
 2. Create conflict: Firstly, go back to main, then change some content at the same file in VSCode and push the change to remote repository again.
 3. Resolve the conflict by VSCode: There will be a Merge Editor tab popped out when you open the VSCode.
 Use it to choose the current change or incoming change to complete merge.